kajahno/ansible-tutorial/source/md/prerequisites/prerequisites.md

 ## Install Vagrant

-We will use vagrant to quickly spin up virtual machines, using Virtual box as a [provider](https://www.vagrantup.com/docs/providers/) (Vagrant will use it by default).
+We will use vagrant to quickly spin up virtual machines, using VirtualBox as a [provider](https://www.vagrantup.com/docs/providers/) (Vagrant will use it by default).
+You can think of Vagrant as a VirtualBox wrapper, which can be used to manage virtual machines programmatically.
+For more info please visit the [Vagrant website](https://www.vagrantup.com/).

 * Download the latest version from the [download page](https://releases.hashicorp.com/vagrant/) (2.2.0 at the moment of writing this):
     ```